pjatownsend/BGC_DEMO/README.md

   <field field_ref="ZOO2"                            />
 ```

-Our demonstrator uses the [ORCA2_ICE_v5.0.0.tar.gz](https://gws-access.jasmin.ac.uk/public/nemo/sette_inputs/) inputfiles, which should be downloaded and copied into each run directory.
+Our demonstrator uses the `ORCA2_ICE_v5.0.0.tar.gz` and `ORCA2_INPUTS_PISCES_v5.0.0.tar.gz` inputfiles, which can be found [here](https://gws-access.jasmin.ac.uk/public/nemo/sette_inputs/).
+These files should be downloaded and copied into each run directory.

 To run the model, copy the executable into each run directory and then submit:
 ```